Ludwinic1/purviewautomation/docs/index.md

 ## **Delete All Assets in a Collection**
 !!!
 Important
-    **The Service Principal or user that authenticated/connected to Purview would need to be listed as a Data Curator on the collection in order to delete assets in that collection.
+    **The Service Principal or user that authenticated/connected to Purview would need to be assigned the **Data Curator** role on the collection in order to delete assets in that collection.
 For more info, see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)**

 ```Python
 client.delete_collection_assets(collection_names="My First Collection")